bluestar-solutions/openerp-autobuild/doc/GETTING_STARTED.md

 	oebuild run

-Whait until you see this log line : ...
+Wait until you see this log line : ...
 HTTP service (werkzeug) running on 0.0.0.0:8069 You may now connect to a running openerp instance at http://localhost:8069/.

 ### Create your own module